PHOENIXCONTACT/MORYX-Framework/docs/migrations/v3_to_v4.md

 - The Configuration.cs for the DB migration was removed, for the new way of setting up a database migration read the section below.

 ### Add database migrations (with Postgres)

+*This section assumes that you are starting with a fresh database, if you already have an existing database plese skip this section*

 You need, at least, an initial migration for each of your database contexts.
 [Read more](https://docs.microsoft.com/de-de/ef/core/cli/dotnet#dotnet-ef-migrations-add) about how to add migrations with EntityFramework.